arxanas/git-branchless/README.md

 ## Status

-`git-branchless` is currently in **beta**.
+`git-branchless` is currently in **alpha**.
+Be prepared for breaking changes, as some of the workflows and architecture may change in the future.
 It's believed that there are no major bugs, but it has not yet been comprehensively battle-tested.
 You can see the known issues in the [issue tracker](https://github.com/arxanas/git-branchless/issues/1).

 `git-branchless` follows [semantic versioning](https://semver.org/).
 New 0.x.y versions, and new major versions after reaching 1.0.0, may change the on-disk format in a backward-incompatible way.